aryansmatte/A-HYBRID-MULTI-MODEL-BASED-APPROACH-FOR-HEART-DISEASE-DETECTION-AND-CLASSIFICATION/README.md

 ## ⚙️ How to Run the Project

-Follow the following steps if you want to try the model on your own:
+Following steps need to be followed:

 1. **Clone the Repository**